ACK alert management

 sls.app.ack.autoscaler.scaledown_empty

 A scale-out operation failed.
-Investigate the cause and adjust the resource policy.
+Investigate and adjust the resource policy.

 event